ndubbaka/gatsby-starter-decap-cms/src/pages/index.md

 intro:
   blurbs:
     - image: /img/tv-on-wheels-sakshi.jpg
-      text: >-
-        Having one TV or Projector room per school limits the number of students & teachers than can simultaneously access digital content.
-Also children have to waste time in moving back & forth between Projector room & classroom.
-Having TV or projector in every classroom is very expensive for school & also a wastage of resources if not being used at any given time period.

-        These limitations are solved in "TV On Wheels" program, where a TV mounted to a stand with wheels is rolled from one classroom to another.
+      text: A TV(₹12,000) mounted to a stand with wheels(₹3,949) is rolled from one classroom to another.
 Teachers can show wide range of digital content in TV to the students in classroom.
     - image: /img/empty-kiosk-landcape_0.jpg
-      text: >-
-        Tablets Behind Bars:

-        A Tablet is placed in a case made of Iron bars,

-        Iron case is locked with chain to a pillar in a school corridor

-        This gives students, 24/7 access(Before school, lunch break, after school...) to high quality offline educational apps within the Tablet.
+      text: A 7 inch Android Tablet(< ₹2,500) is placed in a case made of Iron bars to give students, 24/7 access(Before school, lunch break, after school...) to high quality offline educational apps within the Tablet.

-        Students can learn themselves or from other students in the absence of teacher.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their